STEllAR-GROUP/phylanx/docs/sphinx/manual/software_stack.rst

 used for debugging and analyzing purposes for developers interested in custom optimizations.

-The compiled kernel is cached and can be be invoked directly in Python or in other kernels.
+The compiled kernel is cached and can be invoked directly in Python or in other kernels.

 2. **Data Management** - Phylanx's data structures rely on